cnsoft/cocos2d-kamcord-ios/README.md

 	@property (nonatomic, retain) NSString * youtubeDescription;
 	@property (nonatomic, retain) NSString * youtubeKeywords;

+The keywords is one string of word tokens delimited by spaces.
 A Facebook wall post looks like the following:

 <img src="http://dl.dropbox.com/u/6122/Kamcord/facebook_share.png"/>